-Although the technical part of SEO forms the foundation, most IT engineers simply forget or don’t pay attention to this.
-This is not surprising, of course, because brand awareness has always been the domain of marketers.
-However, technical SEO is not very complex and by keeping a few things in mind, you can easily improve the SEO score of your website and/or application.
-While there are various other aspects of SEO, here’s the 10 most important technical procedures that will help you on your way:
+Although the technical part of SEO forms the foundation, most IT engineers simply forget it or don’t pay enough attention to it.
+This is not surprising, of course, because SEO and brand awareness is usually the domain of marketers.

 It’s crucial for SEO that your most important website or application pages are easy to reach.
 Thus, in order to reach the information that is essential for your users, they should never have to take more than 3 actions to reach it.
-As a bonus, this structure won’t just improve your SEO score, but it will also facilitate a pleasant UX (User Experience) of your product.
+As a bonus, this structure won’t just improve your SEO score, but it will also facilitate a more pleasant user experience of your product.

-Instead of being a random or cryptic collection of words, letters, and numbers, it’s better to clearly describe a page’s content in the URL part that comes after your website name.
+Instead of using a random or cryptic collection of words, letters, and numbers, clearly describe a page’s content in the URL part that comes after your website name.
 For example, the webpage that contains information of our free SEO scan is aptly named: https://rminds.nl/en/lp/scan-your-website-seo-score-for-free.
 This way, not just search engines will be able to easily read your URL structures, but also the people that you share your URL links with will immediately see what you are sending to them.

 Minifiers help you to make the size of your original codes smaller.
 They remove characters that are not really necessary, such as new lines, code comments, white spaces, and so on.
 As a result, your code will just be one long line, which generally makes code sizes between 10 and 95(!) percent smaller.
 Besides improving your SEO score, this will also put less workload on your server.

 As you might have realized by now, SEO has much to do with the loading speed of your online product.
 By compressing your text-based files with gzip, you can make your HTMLs up to 10% of their original size.

 Keep your CSS and JS files as singles